saied2035/rails_search_engine/README.md

 ### Prerequisites

 In order to run this project you need:
-  - Package manager like npm
+  - Rails 7
+  - Ruby 3.1.2
   - VS code editor or equivlant
-  - docker(for elasticsearch gem)
+  - Docker(for elasticsearch gem)
 ### Setup

 Setup elasticksearch with Docker: